 How is the course assessed:

-This course is assessed by exams and coursework.
+This course is assessed by coursework and exams.